 The system supports data import from CSV files to automate the data entry process.

 Streamline the process of transaction status conversion through an editing feature.

-Put information with less priority to secondary rows or using tooltips for details to save space in the data table.
+Put low-priority data under expandable rows and using tooltips for details presentation to highlight critical data in the table.

 The primary stakeholders of the product were system users (auditors) and the product owner.
 Through two interviews with them, I gathered requirements from both sides: For users, they needed to review and approve billing data using the system.
 Additionally, they expected the transition from the old system to the new to be smooth.
 Meanwhile, the product owner wanted a unified workflow that can meet various needs from 20+ revenue streams (aka. business lines) that would be integrated into the system in the future.
 He also wanted to make use of the historical datasets and see if we can extract useful insights out from them.

 I conducted two interviews with three experienced auditors to learn how they work.
 I then made a flowchart to visualize the process and later identified one part that can be greatly improved - the process of transforming a suspended transaction into an online transaction record.

 Previously, users need to find out the reason of a transaction suspension, “fix” it, take notes of the suspended data and manually enter them as a piece of new transaction record and eventually delete it from the suspended transaction table.
 An optimized workflow will be allowing direct editing on suspended transaction data and then change status from “suspended“ to “reviewed“.

 To summarize from user research and interviews, the new system is expected to incorporate the following features.

 I also developed an interactive prototype on InVision which covers major features of the system.
 The inspect feature of InVision is introduced to engineers as a reference for a spec of design.